[Interview] Neo QLED 8K Engineers Discuss Packing the TVs’ Ultra-Slim Frames With Powerful Sound Technologies

 “In the past, a duct structure was used to draw the low frequency sound from the inside of the woofer speaker to the outside,” said Sungjoo Kim.
 “This type of design is capable of generating unwanted noise resulting from air turbulence.
 So, for the 8K models, we decided to take a ‘passive radiator’ approach that allowed us to produce rich, low-pitched sound.
 This not only enabled us to use the limited space inside the slim TV more efficiently, but it also allowed us to create rich and pure sound.”

-“By exposing the diaphragm of the woofer and the passive radiator on the back of the TV,” he added, “it became possible to visualize NEO QLED’s sound performance in an interesting and intuitive way.”
+“By exposing the diaphragm of the woofer and the passive radiator on the back of the TV,” he added, “it became possible to visualize Neo QLED’s sound performance in an interesting and intuitive way.”

 It’s just one of Neo QLED TVs’ many innovative, out-of-the-box design elements.
-To help accommodate panels becoming thinner and thinner, components that used to serve basic functions have been given new roles.
+To help accommodate for panels becoming thinner and thinner, components that used to serve basic functions have been given new roles.
 “We used part of the rear cover of the TV as an acoustic component that guides the direction of sound to the sides,” said Jongbae Kim.
-“We also reinvented the design of the ‘slit vent,’ a component inside the rear cover that extends from the centre tweeter to the bottom and was previously used to emit heat, to improve acoustic performance by controlling directivity.
+“We also reinvented the design of the ‘slit vent,’ a component inside the rear cover that extends from the center tweeter to the bottom and was previously used to emit heat, to improve acoustic performance by controlling directivity.
 We utilized each and every part as much as possible, which means that no element of the design is without purpose.”

 Delivering Rich, Realistic Sound

 The developers have also gone to great lengths to gain a deeper understanding of the content users enjoy as part of an effort to provide better sound performance.
 For example, when analyzing sports content, they focus on reproducing the sound of the crowd, while for music, they try to create a stable sound stage.
-For movies, they conduct constant analysis to ensure that dialogue comes from the centre of the screen.
+For movies, they conduct constant analysis to ensure that dialogue comes from the center of the screen.

 “With speaker form factors changing, upmixing is becoming more important,” said Sunmin Kim.
 “Input channels are becoming varied, and the average number of speakers is increasing to six to eight, which adds up to countless combinations of inputs and outputs.